• Home

 How long you continue in therapy depends on a lot of different factors.

-1. At first you may not feel comfortable talking to the therapist or you may feel comfortable immediately.
+1. At first you may not feel comfortable talking to me or you may feel comfortable immediately.
 It can sometimes take a few sessions to begin feeling comfortable enough to talk about sensitive subjects.

 2. Some situations are deeply rooted after years of built-up feelings, behaviors, and/or traumatic events.
 It may take longer to process these and some may spend years in therapy to work through everything.
 Those with less severe issues may find short-term therapy (2-6 months) more beneficial for them and will progress more quickly.